Corporate Bonds and Government Bonds

 Puts

-In the case of some bonds the investor has the option to require the issuer to repurchase the bonds at specified times prior to maturity.
+In the case of some bonds, the investor has the option to require the issuer to repurchase the bonds at specified times prior to maturity.
 The investor normally exercises the option when there is the need for cash for some emergent purposes or there is increase in the interest rates since the investments were made in the bonds.
 The realizing the proceeds before the maturity date would allow the investor to reinvest the money in more profitable avenues (SIFMA).

 Credit Quality of the Bonds

 There are different kinds of bonds available with credit quality ranging from the highest as in the case of US Treasury bonds and securities to bonds that are below the investment grade.
 The US treasury securities are considered having highest credit quality as they have the backing from the US government.
-On the other hand the bonds which are of lower credit quality are considered speculative.
-Since the life of a bond will extend for more number of years the credit quality is an important consideration for evaluating a fixed income security.
+On the other hand, the bonds which are of lower credit quality are considered speculative.
+Since the life of a bond will extend for more number of years the credit quality is an important consideration for evaluating a fixed-income security.

-When a bond is issued it is mandatory for the issuer to provide details as to the credit worthiness of the firm and this is contained in a document accompanying the issue known as offering document.
-Alternatively the prospectus or an official statement in lieu of the prospectus may also contain information about the financial soundness of the firm.
+When a bond is issued it is mandatory for the issuer to provide details as to the creditworthiness of the firm and this is contained in a document accompanying the issue known as offering document.
+Alternatively, the prospectus or an official statement in lieu of the prospectus may also contain information about the financial soundness of the firm.
 There are specialized rating agencies who assign ratings to different bonds when they are getting issued.
-These agencies also monitor the performance of the bonds during the bonds’ life time.
+These agencies also monitor the performance of the bonds during the bonds’ lifetime.
 Apart from these credit rating agencies securities firms, and investment and commercial bankers also monitor the actions of the corporations, governments, and other issuers in honoring their commitments for the interest payment and the repayment of the principal amount (SIFMA).

 Credit Ratings

 Some of the major specialized credit rating agencies in the United States include Moody’s Investors Service, Standard & Poor’s Corporation, and Fitch Ratings.
-The credit ratings are assigned by these rating agencies after a careful consideration and analysis of the financial strength and management, economic characteristics of the issuer, and the strength of the revenue sources that secures the payments of interest and principal repayments of the bonds.
-A schedule of credit ratings assigned by these agencies is shown as Appendix 1.
+The credit ratings are assigned by these rating agencies after a careful consideration and analysis of the financial strength and management, economic characteristics of the issuer, and the strength of the revenue sources that secure the payments of interest and principal repayments of the bonds.
+A schedule of credit ratings assigned by these agencies is shown in Table 1.
 Since the bonds have a long tenure of life there are bound to be changes in the credit ratings.
 These changes are signaled by the rating agencies by denoting the security on ‘Credit watch’ – by Standard & Poor; ‘Under review’ – by Moody’s; or ‘Rating watch – by Fitch Ratings.
 There are exclusive rating information desks which make the ratings available to the public.
 The ratings of different issuers can be found through accessing the internet (SIFMA).

-Appendix 1 Bond Credit Quality Ratings
+Table 1.
+Bond Credit Quality Ratings

 Particulars Rating agencies